 Device posture management

-Device posture lets you collect device properties and set device connectivity rules within your Tailscale network (known as a tailnet).
-You can use these rules to remove devices from your tailnet that do not meet security requirements, or limit their connectivity based on the properties such as operating system version or Tailscale client version.
+Device posture is a view of how secure or trustworthy a device is.
+With Tailscale you can collect device attributes and use them as part of connectivity rules within your Tailscale network (known as a tailnet).
+You can use these rules to limit access for devices in your tailnet that do not meet security requirements.

 Device attributes include pre-populated host information such as operating system version, as well as custom attributes from endpoint detection and response tools.